-The internship will consist of approximately 5 hours per week spent creating and implementing a sustainability project/research, in collaboration with a supervising staff or faculty member.
-Class will be held monthly with the EcoAmbassador instructor Calandra Waters Lake, Director of Sustainability.
-This is a great opportunity to work with different departments or offices on campus on sustainability issues that are important to the campus community.
+The course requires approximately 5 hours per week spent creating and implementing a sustainability project/research, in collaboration with a supervising staff or faculty member.
+Class will be held monthly with the sustainabiltiy director.
+This is a great opportunity to work with different departments and offices while making a difference furthering sustainability at the university.

-If you have questions about the EcoAmbassador program or any of the projects, contact Calandra at [[waterslake]].
+If you have questions about the program or any of the projects, contact Calandra Waters Lake at [[waterslake]].